Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Conclusion and Future Work

 In this work, we studied an online variant of Fisher markets wherein users with linear utilities arrive sequentially and have privately known budget and utility parameters drawn i.i.d. from some distribution $\D$.
 In this setting, we established the performance limits of static pricing algorithms and developed adaptive pricing algorithms with improved performance guarantees.
 In particular, we developed an adaptive expected equilibrium pricing approach with $O(\log(n))$ regret and constant constraint violation for discrete distributions $\D$ (where $\D$ is known).
 Furthermore, we developed a revealed preference algorithm with an $O(\sqrt{n})$ upper bound on the expected regret and constraint violation for general probability distributions (where $\D$ is unknown).
 Notably, our revealed preference approach only relies on past observations of user consumption, thereby preserving user privacy, and has a computationally efficient price update rule that makes it practically viable.

 \fi

-There are several directions for future research.
-First, as we obtained a lower bound on the regret and constraint violation of static pricing algorithms (Theorem~\ref{thm:lbStatic}), it would be worthwhile to develop algorithm-independent lower bounds to characterize the performance limits of adaptive pricing algorithms for online Fisher markets.
-Next, while Algorithm~\ref{alg:AlgoProbKnownDiscrete} achieved an $O(\log(n))$ regret and constant constraint violation for discrete distributions, it would be interesting to study whether adaptive pricing algorithms can achieve a performance better than the $O(\sqrt{n})$ regret and constraint violation of the revealed preference algorithm (Algorithm~\ref{alg:PrivacyPreserving}) for general probability distributions.
-There is also scope to generalize the model studied in this work to settings with more general concave utility functions, e.g., homogeneous degree one utilities, beyond linear utilities, and study settings beyond the stochastic input model of user arrival, e.g., the random permutation model.
+There are several future research directions.
+First, as we obtained a lower bound on the regret and constraint violation of static pricing (Theorem~\ref{thm:lbStatic}), it would be worthwhile to develop algorithm-independent lower bounds to characterize the performance limits of adaptive pricing algorithms for online Fisher markets.
+Next, while Algorithm~\ref{alg:AlgoProbKnownDiscrete} achieved an $O(\log(n))$ regret and constant constraint violation for discrete distributions, it would be interesting to study whether adaptive pricing algorithms can achieve a performance better than the $O(\sqrt{n})$ regret and constraint violation of the revealed preference algorithm (Algorithm~\ref{alg:PrivacyPreserving}) for general distributions.
+Moreover, it would be interesting to investigate the possibility of achieving a regret better than $O(n^{2/5})$ in the revealed preference setting for discrete distributions with finite support.
+There is also scope to generalize the studied model to settings with more general concave utilities and study settings beyond the stochastic input model of user arrival, e.g., the random permutation model.